Extreme Points in Multi-Dimensional Screening: Related Literature

+Our delegation and veto bargaining applications differ from the classical models based on \citet{holmstrom1977incentives,holmstrom1984theory} in two ways:\footnote{See \citet{melumad1991communication}, \citet{martimort2006continuity}, \citet{alonso2008optimal}, \citet{amador2013theory}, \citet{kleiner2021extreme}, and \citet{kolotilin2019persuasion} for delegation and \citet{kartik2021delegation}, \citet{amador2022regulating}, \citet{saran2022dynamic}, and \citet{kolotilin2019persuasion} for veto bargaining.} allocations are lotteries over a finite set of alternatives and the agent has arbitrary vNM preferences.
+Like us, \citet{kleiner2022optimal} studies optimal Bayesian mechanism design in a delegation problem with multi-dimensional type and allocation spaces and affine utilities.
+Kleiner's duality-based approach is complementary to our extreme-point approach. \citet{frankel2016delegating} studies multi-dimensional delegation with quadratic utilities in each dimension and i.i.d. types.
+Assuming normally distributed types, Frankel shows that delegation to halfspaces is optimal and, for arbitrary distributions, approximately optimal when the number of dimensions is large. \citet{frankel2014aligned} studies this problem using a robust design approach.

-Characterizations of indecomposable convex bodies can alternatively be seen, via support function duality, as characterizations of the extremal rays of the cone of sublinear (i.e. convex and homogeneous) functions.
+Finally, we draw upon the mathematical literature on indecomposable convex bodies. \citet{gale1954irreducible} introduced the concept and announced a number of results without proof.
+Gale's results have since been proven, and the literature has provided many results that go beyond Gale's original presentation; see \citet[Chapter 3.2]{schneider2014convex} and \citet[Chapter 6]{Villavicencio2024} for textbook treatments.
+In particular, we use results due to \citet{smilansky1987decomposability} about indecomposable polyhedra.
+Related results characterize extremal convex bodies within a given compact convex set in the plane (\citet{mielczarek1998extreme, grzaslewicz1984extreme}); see \Cref{thm:simple,thm:mielczarek} for the application in our paper.
+Characterizations of indecomposable convex bodies can alternatively be seen, via support function duality, as characterizations of the extremal rays of the cone of sublinear (i.e., convex and 1-homogeneous) functions.
 A subset of the results known in the literature on indecomposable convex bodies have been independently obtained in studies of the extremal rays of the cone of convex functions by \citet{johansen1974extremal} (for two-dimensional domains) and \citet{bronshtein1978extremal} (for $d$-dimensional domains).\footnote{We thank Andreas Kleiner for pointing us to these references.}

-We finally mention a result due to \citet[Proposition 2.1, Theorem 2.2]{klee1959some}, which shows that for most (in the sense of topological genericity) compact convex subsets of an infinite-dimensional Banach space, the extreme points of the set are dense in the set itself.
-This follows since such sets have an empty interior, support points are dense in the boundary, hence in the set itself, and since most such sets are strictly convex, so that every support point is an extreme point.
-However, the set of IC mechanisms is a \textit{specific} compact convex subset of an infinite-dimensional Banach space, which, in particular, is \textit{not} strictly convex.
-The content of our results is that whenever the type space is multi-dimensional, the extreme points are nevertheless dense \emph{in a certain part} of the set.